Skip to main content

 Name your page "Test Function".
 Create page.

-Click preview, preview in new window
+Click preview, preview in new window.

 Inspect the page by right clicking anywhere on the page and selecting "inspect".